kubos/example-python-gateway/README.md

 ## Gateway Package

-This demo gateway uses the [Major Tom Gateway Package](####).
+This demo gateway uses the [Major Tom Gateway Package](https://pypi.org/project/majortom-gateway/).
-If you are looking to use this gateway as an example to write your own, check out the [package repository](https://github.com/kubos/majortom_gateway_package) for how to handle messages to/from Major Tom.
+If you are looking to use this gateway as an example to write your own, use that package to handle messages to/from Major Tom.

 ## Local Setup

 Clone locally to use it with Major Tom.

-Requires Python 3.7+ and package requirements are in `requirements.txt`.
+Requires Python 3.6+ and package requirements are in `requirements.txt`.
 Install with the command:

 ```pip3 install -r requirements.txt```